ania-konev/gith-hub-consumer/README.md

 # GitHub API Consumer

-This Spring Boot application retrieves and displays a list of GitHub repositories for a specified user with header “Accept: application/json”, excluding forked repositories.
+This Spring Boot application retrieves and displays a list of GitHub repositories for a specified user, excluding forked repositories.
 Additionally, it provides branch details for each repository with its name and last commit sha.

 - Backing API: https://developer.github.com/v3